cloudpilot-emu/cloudpilot-emu/README.md

 # Credits

-Artwork for Cloudpilot was done by Paolo Lazatin.
+Artwork for CloudpilotEmu was done by Paolo Lazatin.

 SDCTL emulation to enable the full 16MB of RAM on the m515 is taken from [Mu](https://github.com/meepingsnesroms/Mu).